katydecorah/katydecorah.github.io/code/_posts/2014-01-26-mapbox-for-jekyll-posts.md

 <div id="map" class="post-map-header"></div>
 {% endhighlight %}

 In my `end.html` include, that wraps up every post and page, I added a new include, `mapbox.html`.
-This include contains the following logic:
+This include has the following logic:

 {% highlight erb %}
 {% raw %}